RefugeRestrooms/refugerestrooms-android/README.md

 Please try to stick to the android style guidelines http://source.android.com/source/code-style.html.
 Fields should start with 'm'
 In addition, please put curly brackets round your blocks.

 If you push code, please make sure it builds correctly.
 Feel free to use pull requests so that other contributors can check your code.
+Also create an issue when working on a new feature so we don't duplicate work!

 ## Functionality
 - Works best with GPS Location enabled